DougThompson1976/DougThompson1976.github.io/_posts/2016-01-13-in-the-beginning....markdown

 - I learned that Army automated the H-Bomb with an artillery arithmetic machine

 In 1984:

 - I read 1984

 - The SuperBowl had the Apple "1984 Ad"

 - My dad took me to the Macintosh introduciton with Steve Jobs.

-Now I am combining them all:
+Now I am combining them all (after trying just about everything on TIOBE :^)

 - BASIC